 One of the more complicated processes our department keeps up with is all the data from our entire PDS family.
 If a family moves to a new house or even gets a new cell phone number or email address.
 If you’ve ever moved, you’ve probably dealt with organizations that don’t get this right.
 It’s a complicated process because we have multiple departments in the school that need that information and none of the databases talk to each other.
 There’s the admission database, the business office database, PowerSchool, the donor database.
 Kim Bridgforth, our Director of Annual Giving, works with Lyndsey to help us keep up-to-date records for all of our students — including not just their parents, but also their grandparents and the thousands of alumni records.

 That’s not Kim’s main focus though, her main job is all about raising money to help supplement our budget.
 The Annual Fund helps us make up the difference between what it costs to run the school and the amount of tuition money that comes in each year.
 If a boy gets sick or hurt, the Annual Fund helps us pay to have a full-time nurse, pay for security guards, and much more.

 Our offices’ fundraising efforts don’t stop there.
-While you hear much more publicly said about Annual Fund, McKee Humpreys, our Assistant Head of School for Advancement is also working behind the scenes to help in all aspects of Advancement including raising money to support our other programs and projects.
+While you hear much more publicly said about Annual Fund, Chris Oliver, our Chielf Advancement Officer is also working behind the scenes to help in all aspects of Advancement including raising money to support our other programs and projects.
 Over the last few years, we are averaging over $1 million dollars a year raised through the Annual Fund and other strategic projects.